boxalino/rtux-integration-shopware/README.md

 By requiring this repository, it will also install other dependencies.
 Please review the [composer.json](https://github.com/boxalino/rtux-integration-shopware/blob/master/composer.json) and follow-up with other dependencies deployments guidelines.

-**In order to create your own integration layer with the Boxalino`s assistance - please check the [wiki on Initial Setup (Boxalino Assisted)](https://github.com/boxalino/rtux-integration-shopware/wiki/Initial-Setup-(Boxalino-assisted)).**
+**In order to create your own integration layer All At Once - please check the [wiki on Initial Setup (All-At-Once)](https://github.com/boxalino/rtux-integration-shopware/wiki/Initial-Setup-(All-At-Once)).**

 **In order to create your own integration layer - please start in the [wiki](https://github.com/boxalino/rtux-integration-shopware/wiki#before-you-start).**